serverlessworkflow/specification/specification.md

 If defined as the workflow starting state, the event state definition controls when the workflow instances should be created.

-The `exclusive` property determines if the state should wait for any of the defined events in the eventsActions array, or if all defined events must be present for their associated actions to be performed.
+The `exclusive` property determines if the state should wait for any of the defined events in the `onEvents` array, or if all defined events must be present for their associated actions to be performed.

 Following two figures illustrate the `exclusive` property: